 The best time for scheduling a maternity session is between 33-37 weeks of pregnancy.
 6 weeks before the due date is your safest bet, because babies don't always arrive when expected.
 I recommend no sooner than 33 weeks.

-The best place for doing maternity photos is the great outdoors, and locations can say everything about your personal style.
+The best place for doing maternity photos is outdoors.
+I love selecting dramatic and colorful settings such as the Botanical Gardens.
+However, urban settings are also fun and dynamic.
+It it all about your personal style.

-Alert and awake babies are in constant motion, making it very challenging to vary poses.
+Newborns are one of my favorite subjects.
+They either sleep through the entire session, or they are incredibly alert and interested in my camera.
+When awake,they move a lot.
+So despite loving to photograph with eyes wide open, posing baby is pretty much impossible when baby is awake.
 So, most important thing is to be sure your newborn has been fed at least thirty minutes prior to the session.
+If it has been more than two hours since the last feeding, but baby is sleeping, it is highly likely that when I move your newborn he or she will wake up hungry.
 Anticipate your baby being hungrier than usual, or needing the help of a pacifier or bottle to relax him/her.
 The posing and rearranging of baby will likely overstimulate.
-Nursing baby is ideal for both mommy and baby, but if possible, bottle feed during the session.
+Nursing baby is ideal for both mommy and baby, but as nursing can sometimes take an hour - you don't want that to affect our session time.
+If possible, bottle feed during the session.
 Then you know your baby is full.
-Space heaters and/or heating pads (even rice packs that you can warm up in a microwave) will improve your baby's comfort level - especially when we are changing outfits or wraps.

 The key is KNOW YOUR BABY.
-Every baby prefers lying in a specific pose, not all babies want to be posed.
-To faciliate an easy session, make the room or home where we are shooting warmer than usual, as babies get cold very easily.
+This means that naked baby photos may not work if your baby is used to and loves being swaddled.
+Try to make the room or home where we are shooting warmer than usual, as babies get cold very easily.
 If you are hoping to get certain poses, just be aware of your baby's comfort level.

 Clothing: nude babies are the most precious.
 I use wraps and covers wherever needed - diapers off is optional.
 Additionally, newborn outfits are usually too large to fit your baby.

-I encourage creativity, so incorporate anything you like to really personalize it.
+I encourage creativity, so incorporate anything you like.